-Email boxes can be tricky sometimes, as can spam filters.
+Email boxes can be tricky sometimes, as spam filters can occasionally keep recipients from seeing non-spam email.
 Due to the importance of contact notices, this ensures that the recipient actually gets the notice.

 When the tenancy under this Agreement ends, Tenant will be required to do the following: empty and clean the Rental Property such that it is clean, sanitary, and good condition, subject only to ordinary wear and tear, return all keys to Landlord, and provide Landlord with a forwarding address for purposes of return of security deposit or other necessary communications.

 Additional provisions to this Agreement are the following: